Raymond-CL/FORTRAN-modules-for-HEP/README.md

 ### modules

 Listed below are some common modules that are useful in high energy physics calculations:
+- `glauber-opt`

+- `glauber-mc`

+- `time`

+  a module with subroutines that can keep track of program start/stop time and run durations

+- `vec2D`

 - `vegas-nr`

   VEGAS multi-dimensional Monte Carlo integration subroutine developed by "Numerical Recipe"